department-of-veterans-affairs/vagov-content/pages/health-care/financial-assessment.md

 </div>

 <div itemscope itemtype="http://schema.org/Question">
-<h2 itemprop="name">Do I have to provide my financial information?</h2>
+<h2 itemprop="name">Do I have to provide this information?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 <b>If you qualify for VA enhanced eligibility status,</b> you won't need to provide your income information. <br>
 [View the requirements for enhanced eligibility status](/health-care/eligibility/#enhanced).

 <b>If you don't meet these requirements, but you agree to pay copays for your care,</b> you don't have to provide your financial information.
-But if you don't, we may decline your enrollment unless you qualify based on eligibilty factors other than income, and we can't consider your eligibility for free medications or beneficiary travel pay.
+But if you don't, we may decline your enrollment unless you qualify based on eligibility factors other than income.
+We also can't consider your eligibility for free medications or beneficiary travel pay.

 <b>Read more about providing financial information if:</b>